a22akhsh/nvd_backend_data/README.md

 Project Architecture
 --------
 The project is based on MVC (Model, View and Controller) framework.
-This nvd_view is model part of the system which interacts with interal and external databases.
+This nvd_backend is model part of the system which interacts with interal and external databases.
 Sends response towards controller with relevant data as per use case and then the controller based on use case creates response with appropriate data and status code towards view